-Independent Living Aids includes wheelchairs, ramps, and many other aids to daily living that can make independent living for the disabled and elderly possible.
+Independent Living Aids include wheelchairs, ramps, and many other aids to daily living that can facilitate some level of independence for disabled and or elderly individuals.
 Living with a disability can prove to be a constant struggle.
-Assistive devices designed for the disabled aims only to return the basic functions for daily living that most people take for granted.
-Independent living aids can provide the assistance necessary to navigate more easily and freely.
+Assistive devices designed for the disabled aims to return the basic functions for daily living that most people take for granted.
+The various aids can provide the assistance necessary to navigate more easily and freely.

 The right equipment can go a long way to mending this rift between what you can do and what you want to be able to do.
 In many cases some independence can be restored with the right tools.